-Once you have collected your records, organize them according to the state of your organization and the different departments in your company.
-The goal is to ensure that each job record is unique and that there are no duplicates in your different entities.
+Once you've collected your job cards, you'll need to organize them according to the current state of your organization and the different departments that make it up.
+The aim is to ensure that there are no overlaps between the job descriptions of your various entities, so as to facilitate the application of the new UIMM job classification.

 In view of the work to be done, it is useless to tackle everything at once!
 The objective of this step is to choose a limited perimeter on which you can start your project.
 In startup jargon, we call this a POC (Proof Of Concept).
 It is obviously not mandatory, but it allows you to validate that your methodology is the right one before applying it to your entire organization.